Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/research-program-for-literacy-without-sound/essay.md

 Those needs connect this entry to *Sutton SignWriting Infrastructure and Program*.

+They also connect to *Formal SignWriting* wherever research corpora need stable encoded text, searchable forms, reproducible rendering, and task-specific tokenization.

 But the research program should remain research-facing.

 Its job is to define what should be studied and what reusable assets the studies should produce.